ProtoXylos/TheNidavellirProject-Free/README.md

 ### More Patches Coming
 This is just the first in a series of patches that will address various other vulnerabilities and crash exploits within **Call of Duty: Black Ops 3**.
 Future updates will further improve stability and security across multiplayer and lobby systems.

+---

 ## Spoofing

 The **Spoofing** category involves modifying or "spoofing" network-related information to impersonate or hide the true identity of the sender.
 This can include spoofing security identifiers, IP addresses, and other critical network parameters.
 The functions in this category modify lobby-related data to simulate different network configurations, often for testing or exploiting purposes.

-### package_info_response_lobby_h Function
+### LobbyMSG Package InfoResponseLobby Function

-The `package_info_response_lobby_h` function is responsible for spoofing certain network details in the `InfoResponseLobby` structure before the message is sent.
+The `LobbyMSG Package InfoResponseLobby` function is responsible for spoofing certain network details in the `InfoResponseLobby` structure before the message is sent.
 It overrides security-related information, IP addresses, and other parameters to make the response appear as though it is coming from a different or spoofed source.

 #### Key Actions:
 1. **Security ID and Key Spoofing**: